 Men's Tennis took on UC Santa Barbara at the Aztec Tennis Center Saturday Afternoon

 Bio entering 2016-17 season

 After five seasons as an assistant in which he helped lead San Diego State men's tennis into the national spotlight while earning a pair of regional assistant coach of the year awards, Gene Carswell enters his 14th season as SDSU's head coach in 2016-17.

-Carswell has led the Aztecs to five Mountain West regular season championships and two NCAA tournament berths in 2005 and 2015.
+During his tenure, Carswell has led the Aztecs to five Mountain West regular-season championships and two NCAA tournament berths in 2005 and 2015.